Ansible - Dynamic Inventory - 12/30/2020

 Kubernetes Configuration

 Create a Kubernetes control plane and join two other servers as worker nodes.
-Note the content of the file files/dashboard-adminuser.yaml
+Note the content of the file files/dashboard-adminuser.yaml below:

 apiVersion: v1 kind: ServiceAccount metadata: name: admin-user namespace: kube-system apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin-user roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: admin-user namespace: kube-system